naomilev/RickAndMorty/README.md

 ## Project Structure

 - `kubernetes/`: Contains Kubernetes manifest files
+- `helm/`: Contains the Helm chart for the application
 - `src/`: Contains the application source code (`app.py`)
 - `Dockerfile`: Defines the container image for the application
 - `requirements.txt`: Lists the Python dependencies